rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ## Conclusions, Thoughts

+Summary of concerns about the `Alternative` typeclass and its instances

+*  `<|>` often outputs confusing error information
+*  `<|>` can incorrectly silence important errors
+*  the typeclass definition trivializes failures as `empty`, it lacks proper error semantics
+*  the laws trivialize failures, introducing error information is likely to break the laws

+It is possible to implement instances that do a decent error management but it feels like this is done despite of the `Alternative` and not because of it.
+To answer my title: IMO `Alternative` is a wrong abstraction for managing computational failures.

-The reasons why errors are being overlooked are not very clear to me.
-I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate to the `Alternative`.
-For example,  `Alternative` is very terse, something with a stronger error semantics will most likely be more verbose; coding with a pure `Alternative` is simple, stronger error semantics will likely be more complex ...
+Why errors are being overlooked?
+I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate to alternative instances.
+For example,  code using `<|>` is very terse, something with a stronger error semantics will most likely be more verbose; coding with `<|>` is simple, stronger error semantics will likely be more complex ...
+But, I have problem grasping the whole picture.
+I suspect that viewing the code through the lens of formalism could be a part of it: thinking about failures as mathematical falsehoods.
+Incorrect JSON is not a mathematical falsehood.

 Functional Programming (and Haskell) are slowly becoming popular (I program Haskell at work).
 Poor error handling will not help in improving the adoption rates.
 Haskell is a very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
 Code correctness, safety, maintainability, these are the selling points.
 But we can't get to the correctness by overlooking the errors.